Scalingo/documentation/_posts/platform/app/2000-01-01-autoscaler.md

 {% assign img_url = 'https://cdn.scalingo.com/documentation/screenshot_dashboard_autoscalers.png' %}
 {% include mdl_img.html %}

-The **Desired Target** is used by the autoscaler to adapt the number of containers of your application.
-We also provide you with the 95th percentile average over the last 24 hours as a recommendation value.
+The **Target** is used by the autoscaler to adapt the number of containers of your application.
+We also provide you with the 95th percentile average over the last 24 hours as a recommended value.

 ## Autoscaling Logic